USEPA/useeio-widgets/charts/charts.md

 Use the up-arrow to run the line above again after making a change.

-View the output of your build at [http://localhost:8887/useeio-widgets/build](../../useeio-widgets/build)
+View the output of your build at [http://localhost:8887/io/build](http://localhost:8887/io/build)

 Learn more in the VS Code [Node.js Tutorial](https://code.visualstudio.com/docs/nodejs/nodejs-tutorial).

-If you prefer not to build your javascript each time, the [Community repo](https://model.earth/community) is a good place to edit static javascript pages directly.
-The [impact map](https://model.earth/community/impact) is a good page to work on by adding map layers and location filters.
-Additional filters are visible when viewed on localhost.
-[Getting started steps](../../localsite/start/).

 Testing this: